AdamLacko/small-script/README.md

 The Small language was designed as a flexible language for manipulating objects in a host application.
 The tool set (compiler, abstract machine) were written so that they were easily extensible and would run on different software/hardware architectures.

 ## Building
 The source code authors used Watcom compiler along with Opus Make.
 I tried this approach and managed to compile the source with [OpenWatcom](https://github.com/open-watcom/open-watcom-v2).
 However, due to several inconveniences caused by Watcom and its implementation of C, I decided to port the source for a more modern compiler.
-Thus, the source code in this repository compiles with modern GCC 13.1.0 and should compile with MSVC and Clang as well.
+Thus, the source code in this repository compiles with modern GCC 13.1.0 and compiles with MSVC and Clang as well.

 The repository is structured and set up as a standard CMake project.
 Simply clone or download the repository and open it in your CMake-compliant environment.